Wool Products Labeling Act: Wool

 Wool refers to the fiber obtained from the fleece of sheep or lambs, or the hair of Angora rabbits or Cashmere goats.
 It may also include specialty fibers from animals such as camels, alpacas, llamas, and vicuñas.

 As per the legal definition, "wool" encompasses both new wool and wool fibers recovered from knit scraps, broken threads, and noil, which refers to the short fibers of wool removed during the process of making worsted yarns from wool.

 Virgin wool

 Virgin wool, according to the law, is wool that has not undergone any form of processing.
 Consequently, it is illegal to classify wool derived from knitting clippings or broken yarns as "virgin wool".

 Recycled wool

 The term "recycled wool" is defined as wool obtained from scraps, as well as from new woven or felted fabrics, which is then processed through garnetting or shredding to revert it to a fibrous state.
-Recycled wool is used in the manufacture of woolen products.
+Recycled wool is used in the manufacture of wool products.